Transport-Environment/atm_and_contrail_avoidance/README.md

 **Analyses:**

+* Download gridded CoCiP regions - see 3_issr.ipynb for more info
 * Fraction of volume producing **cooling**, **warming**, and **highly warming** (80th / 95th percentile) contrails
 * Aggregation by **week** and **flight level band**
 * Derive **hourly and weekly statistics** for comparison